akash-network/node/ethereum/_docs/design.md

 ##### match

 * Tries to match with a Client contract
-* Checks if Client contract has compatable parameters
+* Checks if Client contract has compatible parameters

 ##### cancel

-* Marks the contract as cancelled
+* Marks the contract as canceled
 * May charge the Provider an early cancellation fee

 ##### uncancel

-* Marks the contract as not cancelled
+* Marks the contract as not canceled
 * Allows contract to be re-matched

 ##### withdrawal